gunnarfandrich/Sentinel/docs/Orin_Flashing.md

 <td>

 (Micro-USB or USB-C) cable
-  * Depending on the model daughterboard to be flashed, a Micro- USB or USB-C cable is needed to connect the board to another computer.
+  * Depending on the model daughter-board to be flashed, a Micro- USB or USB-C cable is needed to connect the board to another computer.